Tsu-HaoLiu/Calm-Cafe/README.md

 - Reset/Mute all sounds
 - Dark mode

-## Installation

-The extension is not yet published to the Chrome Web Store or Firefox Add-ons.
-To install it locally:

-- Clone this repository
-- Go to Chrome/Firefox Extensions page and enable Developer mode
-- Click on "Load unpacked" and select the extension folder
-- The extension should now be installed

 ## Usage

 - Click on the browser extension icon to open the ambient sounds panel